yelbachir/multgam_pkg/README.md

 - `dat`: a list or a data frame whose columns contain the input and the output variables used in `L.formula`,
 - `L.formula`: a list of as many formulae as there are output variables having additive structures linking the input variables,
 - `fmName`: a character variable for the name of the probability distribution of the output variables; further details can be found in Section 2.2.,
 - `lambInit`: a vector of starting values for the L2 regularization hyper-parameters.
-This should be consistent with the values in `groupReg`.
+This should contain as many values as non-zero elements supplied to `groupReg`, in addition to the number of smooth functions.
 Default values are provided,
 - `betaInit`: a vector of starting values for the regression weights.
 Default values are provided,
 - `groupReg`: a list of length `L.formula` which indicates how to regularize the regression weights of the input variables in the multiple parametric regression models described in each formula of `L.formula`.
 Each element of `groupReg` is a vector associated to a formula, and contains the numbers of successive input variables in that formula whose regression weights share the same hyper-parameter.
 The value `0` in place of a vector indicates that the regression weight corresponding to that input variable is an offset, and so should not be penalized.
 If `NULL`: the regression weights of a smooth function of inputs share the same hyper-parameter, but different smooth functions have different hyper-parameters, and all the remaining non-smooth functions share the same hyper-parameter.
 For example, if we have `L.formula <- list(y ~ x1 + x2 + x3 + s(x1) + s(x2), ~ 1)`, the argument `groupReg=NULL` would correspond to one hyper-parameter associated with the regression weights of the triple `(x1, x2, x3)`, one hyper-parameter for `s(x1)`, one hyper-parameter for `s(x2)` and no hyper-parameters on the offset.
 However, if the regression weight for the input variable `x1` is constrained by an L2 penalty, and `x2` and `x3` share the same hyper-parameter, then the corresponding argument should be `groupReg <- list(c(1, 2), 0)`, where `1` corresponds to having one hyper-parameter on the regression weight of `x1`, `2` to having one hyper-parameter on the pair `(x2, x3)`, and `0` indicates that `1` is the offset of the output variable in the second formula in `L.fomrula`,